HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 {{ figure_markup(
   content="9.8%",
-  caption="The percent of mobile pages that set `loading=lazy` on their LCP image.", classes="big-number", sheets_gid="600760184", sql_file="lcp_element_data_2.sql"
+  caption="The percent of mobile pages having image-based LCP that set `loading=lazy` on it.", classes="big-number", sheets_gid="600760184", sql_file="lcp_element_data_2.sql"
   )
 }}

 Nearly 1 in 10 of pages with `img`-based LCP are using the native `loading=lazy` attribute.
 Technically, these images are statically discoverable, but the browser will need to wait to start loading them until it's laid out the page to know whether they will be in the viewport.
 LCP images are always in the viewport, by definition, so in reality none of these images should have been lazy-loaded.
-For pages whose LCP varies by viewport size, it's worth testing whether eagerly loading the LCP candidate results in better overall performance.
+For pages whose LCP varies by viewport size or initial scroll position from deep-linked navigations, it's worth testing whether eagerly loading the LCP candidate results in better overall performance.

 Note that the percentages in this section are out of only those pages in which the `img` element is the LCP, not all pages.
 For reference, recall that this accounts for 42% of pages.

 {{ figure_markup(
   content="8.8%",
-  caption="The percent of mobile pages that use custom lazy-loading on their LCP image.", classes="big-number", sheets_gid="1585533536", sql_file="lcp_lazy.sql"
+  caption="The percent of mobile pages having image-based LCP that use custom lazy-loading on it.", classes="big-number", sheets_gid="1585533536", sql_file="lcp_lazy.sql"
   )
 }}

-One way that sites might polyfill the native lazy-loading behavior is to assign the image source to a `data-src` attribute and include an identifier like `lazyload` in the class list.
+As we showed earlier, one way that sites might polyfill the native lazy-loading behavior is to assign the image source to a `data-src` attribute and include an identifier like `lazyload` in the class list.
 Then, a script will watch the positions of images with this class name relative to the viewport, and swap the `data-src` value for the native `src` value to trigger the image to start loading.

 Nearly as many pages are using this kind of custom lazy-loading behavior as native lazy-loading, at 8.8% of pages with `img`-based LCP.

 Beyond the adverse performance effects of lazy-loading LCP images, native image lazy-loaded is <a hreflang="en" href="https://caniuse.com/loading-lazy-attr">supported</a> by all major browsers, making custom solutions like these obsolete.
 In our opinion, developers should seriously consider removing these polyfills from their code and judiciously switching to use native lazy-loading.

-Another benefit to using native lazy-loading is that browsers like Chrome are <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=996963">experimenting</a> with using heuristics to ignore the attribute on probable LCP candidates.
+Another benefit to using native lazy-loading is that browsers like Chrome are <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=996963">experimenting with using heuristics to ignore the attribute on probable LCP candidates</a>.
 This is only possible with native lazy-loading, so custom solutions would not benefit from any improvements in this case.

 {{ figure_markup(
   content="18%",
-  caption="The percent of mobile pages that use native or custom lazy-loading on their LCP image.", classes="big-number", sheets_gid="1585533536", sql_file="lcp_lazy.sql"
+  caption="The percent of mobile pages having image-based LCP that use native or custom lazy-loading it.", classes="big-number", sheets_gid="1585533536", sql_file="lcp_lazy.sql"